-Question Answer Marks EITHER 7(a) Discuss the role and characterisation of Moira in the novel.
+Question Answer Marks EITHER 7(a) What, in your view, does Offred's relationship with the Commander reveal about Offred?
 25 Mark according to the levels of response marking criteria.
-OR 7(b) Discuss the effects of the writing in the following passage, considering in what ways it is characteristic of Atwood's narrative methods and concerns.
+OR 7(b) Discuss the effects of the writing in the following passage, considering in what ways it is characteristic of Atwood's methods and concerns.
 25 Mark according to the levels of response marking criteria.